 Bill Purves is a Hong Kong-based writer.
 He is the author of several books, including A Sea of Green: A Voyage Around the World of Ocean Shipping and China on the Lam: On Foot Across the People’s Republic.

 Pamela Recinella is an Italian stage and opera director.

 T F Rhoden

-T F Rhoden is an adjunct instructor at the Institute of South East Asian Studies, Chiang Mai University, Thailand.
+T F Rhoden is an adjunct instructor at the Institute of South East Asian Affairs, Chiang Mai University, Thailand.
 His most recent publication is Karen Language Phrasebook: Basics of Sgaw Dialect (White Lotus Press, 2015).

 Francis P Sempa

 Francis P Sempa is the author of Geopolitics: From the Cold War to the 21st Century and America’s Global Role: Essays and Reviews on National Security, Geopolitics and War.
 His writings appear in The Diplomat, Joint Force Quarterly, the University Bookman and other publications.
 He is an attorney, an adjunct professor of political science at Wilkes University, and a contributing editor to American Diplomacy.